huangwenlongplasma/PP-PINN/README.md

 # PP-PINN
-Solving partial differential equations based on preconditioning-pretraining physics informed neural network Abstract.
-Physics informed neural network (PINN) is a deep learning based framework which has been widely used to solve spatial-temporal partial differential equations (PDE) in various fields.
-Recently, numerical experiments show that the vanilla-PINN meets failures when it is used to solve PDEs with high frequency solution or strong nonlinearity.
-To improve the performance of PINN, a new strategy named as preconditioning-pretraining physics informed neural network (PP-PINN) is proposed in this work.
-First, the original task is transformed to a new system with low frequency and weak nonlinearity in a long time scale.
-Then, we solve the transformed PDEs via the pretraining approach.
-Furthermore, a new constraint named as “fixed point” is also introduced, which is benefit for the cases with extremely high frequency or strong nonlinearity.
-To illustrate the performance of our method, three different equations are predicted via the new developed strategy, which show better accuracy and computation cost than previous works.
-The effectiveness and interpretability of our PP-PINN is also discussed.
+ Physics-Informed Neural Network (PINN) is a deep learning framework that has been widely employed to solve spatial-temporal partial di erential equa tions (PDEs) across various elds.
+However, recent numerical experiments indicate that the vanilla-PINN often struggles with PDEs featuring high frequency solutions or strong nonlinearity.
+To enhance PINNs performance, we propose a novel strategy called the Preconditioning-Pretraining Physics Informed Neural Network (PP-PINN).
+This approach involves transforming the original task into a new system characterized by low frequency and weak nonlinearity over an extended time scale.
+The transformed PDEs are then solved using a pretraining approach.
+Additionally, we introduce a new con straint termed xed point , which is bene cial for scenarios with extremely high frequency or strong nonlinearity.
+To demonstrate the e cacy of our method, we apply the newly developed strategy to three di erent equations,achieving improved accuracy and reduced computational costs compared to previous approaches.
+The e ectiveness and interpretability of our PP-PINN are also discussed.